-Course: 341S Research Writing Grades: Spring of 11/Fall of 12 skills, while giving students strategies for planning, drafting, and revising academic writing.
+This one-semester course is designed to help students improve the fluency and organization of their writing.
+Students are placed in this class on the basis of teacher recommendation.
+Through in-class and out-of-class writing assignments, students will practice formulating, developing, and supporting ideas through clearly structured arguments.
+This process will reinforce both grammar and research skills, while giving students strategies for planning, drafting, and revising academic writing.
 Students will demonstrate their acquired skills by producing either the junior research paper in the spring or the senior practicum paper in the fall.
 Available: Junior (Spring) and/or Senior (Fall).
 While teacher recommendations are considered in placing students in this course, parent or student requests are welcome.